Sinem Casale, PhD

 Academic Assistant

-Prior to joining the Art History Department at the University of Minnesota, Casale was an Assistant Professor at McGill University's Institute of Islamic Studies.
-She was recently an American Council of Learned Societies Fellow, and a Max Weber Post Doctoral Fellow at the European University Institute in Florence.
-Her research has also been supported by the Center for Advanced Study in the Visual Arts at the National Gallery of Art, the Social Science Research Council, American Research Institute in Turkey, and the Kress Foundation.
+Previously, Casale taught at McGill University's Institute of Islamic Studies.
+She has also held a Max Weber Post Doctoral Fellowship at the European University Institute in Florence.
+Her research has been supported by numerous other institutions and organizations, among them the Center for Advanced Study in the Visual Arts at the National Gallery of Art, the American Council of Learned Societies, the Social Science Research Council, American Research Institute in Turkey, and the Kress Foundation.
+Her current research projects explore the globality of early modern art, and cross-cultural interactions from the perspectives of food culture and entertainment on the one hand, and representations of war and violence on the other.

 Newsletter